Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Systematic Review of Robotic Hands and their Skill Repertoire

 \subsubsection{Limitations}

-The range and complexity of possible manipulation tasks are virtually impossible to quantify.
+The range and complexity of possible manipulation tasks are almost impossible to quantify.
 While we have seen that simple hand mechanisms can control many DoF of an object, we cannot say that there is no better way of measuring task complexity, in which these mechanisms are worse than anthropomorphic hands.
 A better approach could be to measure the range of motion and other skill-specific performance criteria.
 We are unable to extract these from all publications in a comparable manner.
 There is also no notion of complexity in the other skill categories that we analyzed (e.g., signing could be \textit{thumbs up} or complex sign language).
+The possibility that hands appearing in more papers accumulate more skill annotations (a publication-scope confound) was assessed by aggregating results per hand; however, the correlations between hand complexity and skill repertoire size persist after aggregation ($N=93$).